comparison

 When 14.3 SEER2 Is the Right Choice

-1. You're in the Northern DOE region and the tax credit or rebates don't apply to your situation (e.g., rental property, already claimed the credit this year).
+1. You're in the Northern DOE region and utility rebates don't apply to your situation (e.g., rental property).
+The federal 25C tax credit no longer differentiates the two units for 2026 installs (expired Dec 31, 2025 under OBBBA).

 2. Emergency replacement on a tight budget.
 If your AC dies in July and you need cooling now, the $400–$700 savings on the unit may matter more than the $13–$53/year in efficiency savings.